 False.
 Higher quality pot has always existed, it's just easier to come by now.

-• I'd just like to back track to Thaed making the point on the previous page about legalizing weed leading to an increase of use (which I agree with) and an increase in addiction (which I will call into question).
+I'd just like to back track to Thaed making the point on the previous page about legalizing weed leading to an increase of use (which I agree with) and an increase in addiction (which I will call into question).
+I had been under impression that addiction to marijuana required greater exposure than tobacco.
+Can someone clean this up for me?

 You best bet to get one of those jobs is to go to law school.
 Just look at how many FBI agents being hired these days that have law degrees, for example.